koodikulma-fi/data-signals/README.md

 ### SignalMan

 ---

 ### DataMan & DataBoy

 - DataBoy simple provides data listening basis without having any data.
 (It's useful eg. for `ContextAPI`s.)
 - DataMan completes the concept by providing the `data` member and the related methods for setting and getting data.
-- The data reading supports nested data, which is represented by dotted data keys: eg. `"something.deep"` refers to nesting: `{ something: { deep } }`.
+- The data reading supports nested data, which is represented by dotted data keys.
+    * For example, `"something.deep"` refers to nesting: `{ something: { deep } }`.
+    * This works in all related methods: `getInData`, `setInData` and `listenToData`.
+    * Data listening actually supports multiple targets: `listenToData("something.deep", "simple", (deep, simple) => {})`.
+- The data listeners are triggered all at once when the DataMan's refresh cycle is finished.
+    * However, only the listeners that whose data might have changed (by using `setInData` or `refreshData`) will be triggered.
+    * For example, if you only change the "simple" in `{ something: { deep }, simple }`, then listeners for "something" or "something.deep" won't be triggered.

 ---